Joystream/joystream-landing/testnets/rome/forum-module.md

 #### Errors

 - Bad signature
-- Signer not corresponding to account of `forumSudo`
+- `forumSudo` does not match signature
 - `threadId` not valid
 - ``